stefanix/XCSoarAlps/README.md

 HOW TO USE THIS
 ---------------
+- Install XCSoar on your Android device (v7, xcsoar-testing as of April 2016).
-Download and copy the entire XCSoarData folder to the internal storage of your Android device (typically /storage/emulated/0/).
-Then start up XCSoar and configure pilot name, home airport, and your plane.
+- Download and copy the entire XCSoarData folder to the internal storage of your Android device (typically /storage/emulated/0/).
+- Then start up XCSoar and configure pilot name, home airport, and your plane.

 DISCLAIMER